 What is Man?
-The motivation to ask this question comes from a statement expressed in Sanskrit language, ‘Sarvesham Svastir Bhavatu’, which seeks the well-being of all humans, of all races, of all cultures, of all religions, and of all nations.
+The motivation to ask this question comes from a statement expressed in the Sanskrit language, ‘Sarvesham Svastir Bhavatu’, which seeks the well-being of all humans, of all races, of all cultures, of all religions, and of all nations.

 Our efforts to support the well-being of Man would be affected by our understanding the ‘real’ or ‘true’ nature of Man.
 Aristotle describes corporeal substances are composite of two principles,1.
 Form and 2.
 Matter.
-It is important to seek proper understanding of Human Form and to know the truth about Human Nature by describing the Form.
-Being born relates Man to the Subjective Reality of his physical existence and Human Nature is related to fact of Man’s existence in the physical world and universe.
+It is important to seek a proper understanding of Human Form and to know the truth about Human Nature by describing the Form.
+Being born relates Man to the Subjective Reality of his physical existence and Human Nature is related to the fact of Man’s existence in the physical world and universe.
 If the Objective Reality of Man is non-material or immaterial, we still need to know as to what exists in the world, and as to how it exists.

 PLATO’S THEORY OF FORMS-THE DUALISM OF BODY AND SOUL: